buhrmi/buhrmi/README.md

 ## Open Source

-We shamelessly utilize open source for our projects, so of course we love to contribute back.
+We shamelessly utilize open source to build our platform, so of course we love to contribute back.
 Below you can find some of our open source efforts:

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)